zixi-liu/ML-System-Design/Data-Systems/README.md

 **Monotonic Reads**
 - One way of achieving monotonic reads is to make sure that each user always makes their reads from the same replica.
   - For example, the replica can be chosen based on a hash of the user ID, rather than randomly.

+**Multi-Leader Replication**

+**Leaderless Replication**

+Dynamo-style datastores
+- Read repair: When a client makes a read from several nodes in parallel, it can detect any stale responses.
+- Anti-entropy process: some datastores have a background process that constantly looks for differences in the data between replicas and copies any missing data from one replica to another.

+**Detecting Concurrent Writes**
+- "happens before": B is causally dependent on A.
+- Two operations are concurrent if neither happens before the other.

+### 6 Partitioning